Code-Institute-Submissions/The-Monkees-19/README.md

 ## Testing

-The site was tested for its responsivness, how it behaves across different browsers.
+The site was tested for its responsivness and how it behaves across different browsers.
 ## Deployment